-Usually, there is a penalty interest rate and associated costs if the matter does not settle on time (as is standard in all such conveyancing transactions).
+Usually, there is a penalty interest rate and associated costs if the matter does not settle on time, by reason of a delay caused by the purchaser or their financier (as is standard in all conveyancing transactions).

 10 Chattels

 The chattels sold with the property are outlined in the particulars of sale in the contract of sale.
 If you are agreeing to buy additional chattels from the vendor this needs to be communicated to your conveyancer.
 This can be relevant to the stamp duty payable on the purchase.